 The logger is powered by a non-rechargeable Lithium battery.
-The life of the battery can vary with its orientation.
+The life of the battery can vary with its orientation; refer to Figure 2 for the orientation that will give best battery life.

 Figure 1.
 Multilog LX2 logger.
 Shows infrared communications window on top face.